-Argentina was a natural choice for us, given that we were in Brazil.
-As I have mentioned before, I am a fan of multiple location trips using multiple one-way flights.
+Travel to Argentina was a natural choice for us, given that we were in Brazil.
+As I mentioned, I enjoy multiple-location trips using multiple one-way flights.
 Argentina’s main draw for us is the resting place of Eva Peron (Evita).
 Eva’s story has captivated me for some time.
 I wanted to see where she lived, where she rests and soak in the ambiance of Argentina.
-I imagined the best steaks ever, dancing and romance.
+I imagined the best steaks ever, dancing, and romance.
 It delivered on a couple of these things, but sadly, I did not care for elements of Argentina.
 Uruguay was a total disaster, but I’ll discuss that later.

-We stayed at Anselmo Buenos Aires, Curio Collection by Hilton.
-This is in San Telmo district of Buenos Aires in front of Plaza Dorrego.
+During our travel to Argentina, we stayed at Anselmo Buenos Aires, Curio Collection by Hilton.
+This is in the San Telmo district of Buenos Aires in front of Plaza Dorrego.
 This is one of my favorite hotels ever.
-It combines art deco meets industrial with a slice of pop art—a hip and unique hotel.
-The room was terrific, with frosted glass doors, bamboo wood shower floor, raw concrete ceilings, exposed brick, and plush white bedding.
-The restaurants were fabulous, and they made many custom meals for us that were inexpensive.
+It combines Art Deco meets industrial with a slice of pop art—a hip and unique hotel.
+The room was terrific, with frosted glass doors, a bamboo wood shower floor, raw concrete ceilings, exposed brick, and plush white bedding.
+The restaurants were fabulous, and they made inexpensive custom meals for us.
 The location is unbeatable.
-You come out of the hotel directly into the square where tango dancing takes place nightly.
+You leave the hotel directly into the square, where tango dancing takes place nightly.

-From what I have read it is an exhibition, but I noticed many people joined it.
-You can sit at a bar or café outside and watch the square come to life with dancing.
+From what I have read, it is an exhibition, but I noticed many people attended it.
+You can sit outside a bar or café and watch the square come to life with dancing.
 On Sundays, you have a market that spreads over miles.
 You can buy fantastic leather products, but the best part is as you twist through the streets following the market, you get to take in all the historical sights.
 We were blessed with this choice of hotel.
-I am at a loss as to how this hotel does not rate higher on trip advisor.
+I am at a loss because this hotel does not rate higher on Trip Advisor.

 Drinks in Argentina are, shall we say, different?
 No, let me give it to you straight – highly potent.
 Knock you down.
 I’ve been slipped a mickey potent.
 Two drinks in, and you will see stars.
 It’s great that the drinks are cheap and strong.
 Yippee, a cheap buzz.
 The reality is far too strong to consume.
-I think the drinks were pure liquor with a dash of a chosen mixer.
-I had to send most drinks back.
-Sending a drink back is not unusual for me since I can be picky, but sending it back because it is too strong is unheard of.
-This aside, once the alcohol level was adjusted, the drinks we spectacular.
+The drinks were pure liquor with a dash of a chosen mixer.
+I had to send most of the drinks back.
+Sending a drink back is not unusual since I can be picky, but sending it back because it is too strong is unheard of.
+This aside, once the alcohol level was adjusted, the drinks were spectacular.
 There is something romantic about sitting and watching people tango as you sip your bevy of choices.

 This happened a couple of times, so my interpretation of this is that it was deliberate.
 After the second run around, we got wise to it.
 To this day, I have flashbacks.
 When someone says it is 6 or 7 blocks, it makes me want to punch them – literally.

 Let’s talk about the food.
 Everyone raves about Argentinean steak.
 I would consider myself a bit of an expert in this department.
-Brian and I have dined in many of the best steak houses here in the states.
+Brian and I have dined in many of the best steak houses in the States.
 In a nutshell, Argentinean steak tastes like game meat.
 So much so that after a couple of attempts, we moved on.
 Argentinean food cannot hold a candle to Brazil, period.
-Not only did I not like the food, but it was also astronomically expensive.
-We spent more on food here than anticipated, and I do not think it was worth it at all.
+Not only did I dislike the food, but it was also astronomically expensive.
+We spent more on food here than anticipated, and I do not think it was worth it.
 Fortunately, I loved the restaurants at our hotel.
-When the food is not my taste in a country, I will rely on my staple – anything Asian.
-Poor Brian had to navigate through some seedy parts of town to get me some decent grub.
+When the food is not my taste in a country, I rely on my staple – anything Asian.
+Poor Brian had to navigate some seedy parts of town to get me some decent grub.
 My hubby is my hero!

 *These are just some of the highlights.
 There is much more to do.